gis-ops/wordpress-markdown-git/README.md

 In the menu *Plugins* ► *Plugin Editor*, choose "Documents from Git" and enter your preferences in the `includes/config.json`.

 **Note**, setting the attributes manually in the shortcode has always precedence over any settings in `includes/config.json`.

+#### Caching

+Often we need to prioritize speed when loading content and, in addition, it is very costly to fetch, load and format the content every time we need to read the content of the post.

+To solve this problem, it is possible to enable content caching:

+In the menu * Plugins * ► * Plugin Editor *, choose "Documents from Git" > `includes / config.json` and set as `true` the `enable_cache` option.

+The preference `cache_ttl` sets how many **seconds** the content cache will keep alive.

+Attention!
+The cache only will persists in server if your application has a [persistent cache plugin](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Caching) enabled.

 #### `Token` authorization